 Thawing a turkey can be done in two ways:

-- In the refrigerator – It’s recommended to thaw under refrigeration to prevent bacterial growth.
-It takes about 24 hours for each 5 pounds of turkey.
+- In the refrigerator – it’s recommended to thaw under refrigeration to prevent bacterial growth.
+It takes about 24 hours for each 5 pounds.
 For example, to thaw a 20 pound bird, it will take about 4 days in an uncrowded refrigerator.
 If your fridge is full, add at least an extra day.
 After thawing, it will stay safe for another two days before cooking.

-I do not recommend thawing a turkey in the microwave.
+I do not recommend thawing in the microwave.
 Some parts will get overheated and partially cooked before going into the oven.
 Microwaving can also change the texture of the meat.

 Visit the USDA for more information on how to safely thaw a turkey.